Ian Skewis is an author and editor.

 In 2017, his debut novel, A Murder Of Crows, became a multiple No.1 Bestseller on various Amazon Kindle charts.
 It was also longlisted for the Guardian’s Not The Booker Prize.
 Since then it has also been released as a paperback and the audiobook, which Ian narrated, went on to win the Gold Acorn Award for Best Audiobook of 2018.

-He has performed numerous public readings of his work, including the Aye Write! festival, Bloody Scotland and Newcastle Noir, as well as numerous appearances at Noir at the Bar, Edinburgh, Newcastle and Harrogate.
+He has appeared at numerous festivals, as author and host, including Bloody Scotland, Aye Write! and Newcastle Noir, and he has performed many times at Noir at the Bar, in Edinburgh, Newcastle and Harrogate.

 He publishes a free monthly newsletter, which can be subscribed to via his website, ianskewis.com.

 Gold Acorn Award: A Murder Of Crows: Best Audiobook of 2018